elifiner/dmlog/README.md

 ## Usage

-1. Navigate to poe.com and start a conversation with an AI bot.
+1. Navigate to Twitter and open your DMs.
-2. Once you've completed the conversation you want to save, click the PoeLog extension icon in the Chrome toolbar.
+2. Click the DMLog extension icon in the Chrome toolbar when you are viewing the conversation you want to save.
-3. In the popup that appears, use the checkboxes to select whether you want to include messages from the human, the bot, or both in the transcript.
-4. Click the "Download" button.
-The extension will generate a text file containing the selected transcript of your conversation and automatically download it to your default downloads location.
+3. Click the "Download" button in the popup.
+The extension will automatically generate a text file containing a transcript of the entire conversation and download it to your default downloads location.

 ## Notes

-- PoeLog relies on specific CSS classes used by poe.com to identify the conversation elements.
-If the website's structure changes, the extension may need to be updated accordingly.
+- DMLog relies on specific CSS classes used by Twitter to identify the conversation elements.
+If Twitter's site structure changes, the extension may require updates.
-- PoeLog does not send any data to external servers.
+- DMLog does not send any data to external servers.
 All processing is done locally within the Chrome browser.

 ## Contributing

-If you'd like to contribute to PoeLog, suggest new features, or report any issues, please visit the [GitHub repository](https://github.com/elifiner/poelog).
+If you'd like to contribute to DMLog, suggest new features, or report any issues, please visit the [GitHub repository](https://github.com/elifiner/dmlog).

 ## License

-PoeLog is released under the [MIT License](https://opensource.org/licenses/MIT).
+DMLog is released under the [MIT License](https://opensource.org/licenses/MIT).